GanshengT/INSERM_EEG_Enrico_Proc/readme.md

 ## Prerequest
 ### Environment
-Language we used for programming is python, MNE-Python is the essential tool to preprocess the data and perform sensor-level analysis.
+Language we used for programming is python, python 3.5 or 3.6 is required, MNE-Python is the essential tool to preprocess the data and perform sensor-level analysis.
 [How to install mne]
 To perform mathematical easily, we use numpy and scipy